Naval Base Funafuti: History

+PBY Catalina flying boats of US Navy Patrol Squadrons were stationed at Funafuti for short periods of time, including VP-34, which arrived at Funafuti on 18 August 1943 and VP-33, which arrived on September 26, 1943.

+The Alabama (BB-60) reached Funafuti on 21 January 1944.
+The Alabama left the Ellice Islands on 25 January to participate in "Operation Flintlock" in the Marshall Islands.

+Naval Base Funafuti supported "Operation Catchpole" in the Marshall Islands group during the Battle of Eniwetok from 17-23 February 1944.
+At Naval Base Funafuti US Merchant Navy tanker ships transferred fuel to US Navy fleet oilers.
+The fleet oilers would fuel warships ship closer to the combat zone.

+By July 1944, the war had moved closer to Japan and much of the base was moved to more forward bases.
+After the war the airfield became a commercial airport, Funafuti International Airport.

+Patrol Torpedo Boats

+USN Patrol Torpedo Boats (PTs) were based at Funafuti from 2 November 1942 to 11 May 1944.
+Squadron 1B arrived on 2 November 1942 with USS Hilo as the support ship, which remained until 25 November 1942.
+On 22 December 1942 Squadron 3 Division 2 (including PTs 21, 22, 25 & 26) arrived with the combined squadron commanded by Lt.
+Jonathan Rice.
+In July 1943 Squadron 11-2 (including PTs 177, 182, 185, and 186) under the command of Lt.
+John H. Stillman relieved Squadron 3–2.
+The PT Boats operated from Funafuti against Japanese shipping in the Gilbert Islands; although they were primarily involved in patrol and rescue duty.
+A Kingfisher float plane rescued Captain Eddie Rickenbacker and aircrew from life-rafts near Nukufetau, with PT 26 from Funafuti completing the rescue.
+Motor Torpedo Boat operations ceased at Funafuti in May 1944 and Squadron 11-2 was transferred to Emirau Island, New Guinea.

 Service Squadron 4

 As operations at Naval Base Funafuti increased more support was needed.
 The US Navy started and sent Service Squadron 4 to Naval Base Funafuti arriving on November 21, 1943.
 The Service Squadron ships supported ships at port and supplement the land base operations.
 Service Squadron 4 started with 24 ships based at Funafuti port.
 Stationed at the port was the flagship, a destroyer tender USS Cascade.
 Service Squadron 4 operated as a complete floating naval base with tenders, repair ships and concrete barges.
 To keep the fleet in operation and serviced Service Squadron 4 had: repair ships USS Phaon and USS Vestal.
-Some other ships in Service Squadron 4: The internal combustion engine repair ship USS Luzon (ARG-2), tugboat Keosanqua I (AT-38), oiler USS Truckee (AO-147), hospital ship USS Chaumont, for good storage the USS Alchiba; Troopship, barracks ships: USs Republic, USS Henderson, USS Harris, USS St. Mihiel, USS U. S. Grant (AP-29).
+Some other ships in Service Squadron 4: The internal combustion engine repair ship USS Luzon (ARG-2), tugboat Keosanqua I (AT-38), oiler USS Truckee (AO-147), hospital ship USS Chaumont, for storage of goods the USS Alchiba; Troopship, barracks ships: USs Republic, USS Henderson, USS Harris, USS St. Mihiel, USS U. S. Grant (AP-29).
 The USS Mettawee (AOG-17), an oil tanker, served as a station tanker at Funafuti from February through April 1943.